-Other people use extensions to make their hair look more voluminous, and this isn't just girls.
+Other people use extensions to make their hair look more voluminous, and this isn't just for women.
 It's been said that Brett Michaels of Poison fame has resorted to using this method at some point.

 A popular look I've seen is when people have a bandana with a wig sort of attached to it.
-This kinda of covers up the frontal hairline.
-In my opinion though, most wigs are easy to spot, and will probably just lead to further humiliation.
+This kinda covers up the frontal hairline.
+In my opinion, though, most wigs are easy to spot, and will probably just lead to further humiliation.

-"I was going to buy a book on hair loss, but the pages kept falling out."— Jay London
+"I was going to buy a book on hair loss, but the pages kept falling out."

 © 2008 Anti-Valentine

 Great hub, thanks for hsaring info with us.

 vik on February 03, 2010: